You performed a search for: Skills / Experience: Friendly & Outgoing

 Big Brothers Big Sisters mentoring programs provides children and youth with a role model to talk to and share the experiences of growing up with.
 Through regular outings, a relationship is developed between the mentor and the mentee, which is built on trust and common interests, and is supported by our experienced case-workers.
 The result is a life-changing experience for both the mentor and the mentee.

-Secretary/Administrative Coordinator Orillia Oro-Medonte Rama Ramara Severn
+Secretary/Administrative Coordinator Ramara Orillia Oro-Medonte Rama Severn

 Age-Friendly Orillia Advisory Committee